 If you are blocked or have to really struggle to find the right words, you might envy someone who writes in a way that sounds like so much less effort.
 But your envy would be a waste of time, and would ignore the fact that immense effort and profound struggles also characterized Miller’s writing life.
 He was fortunate to have some moments of grace thrown in to the mix, but he laid the groundwork for that to happen through his ongoing commitment to his work.

 If you are wishing for your very own inner dictator to show up, be careful.
-The muse that arrives may turn out to be crappy writer who won’t leave you alone.
+The muse that arrives may turn out to be crappy writer.